Translate this page :

 1. A person-centred approach

-Individuals are supported to identify their personal recovery goals and to plan and direct their support in order to work towards them.
+Individuals are supported to identify their personal goals towards mental wellbeing and to plan and direct their support in order to work towards them.

-Staff work with individuals in a psychologically-informed way to understand thoughts and emotions driving unhelpful behaviours and to develop strategies to manage them.
+Staff work with individuals in a psychologically-informed way to understand thoughts and emotions that may lead to distressing and difficult behaviours and to develop strategies to manage them.
 This involves engaging in reflective practice – centred on consistent review of what is and isn’t effective and incorporating this experience into future approaches.

 All individuals have the choice of working with Peer Supporters trained to draw on their own experiences of mental distress to help others towards better mental wellbeing.
-Genuine and meaningful peer support can help people take huge strides forward in their recovery, and is a key part of our service.
-In future, residents may wish to become a Peer Supporter themselves which we can provide training for.
+Genuine and meaningful peer support can help people take huge strides forward in their personal journeys , and is a key part of our service.
+In future, residents may wish to become a Peer Supporter themselves, for which we can provide training.

-1. Building strong partnerships to ensure a safe transition
+5. Building strong partnerships to ensure a safe journey from mental health facilities

-To ensure individuals make a safe transition from hospitals and secure units to the Together service, our staff work closely with statutory mental health and forensic services to develop and implement risk-management strategies.
+To ensure individuals make a safe journey from hospitals and secure units to the Together service, our staff work closely with statutory mental health and forensic services to develop and implement risk-management strategies.

 The service aims to support individuals to move on to less intensive 24-hour residential support, supported housing or independent tenancies, dependent on their individual needs.

-Individuals and their key working team will work closely with care coordinators, and family to identify move on accommodation following their placement, and goals and timelines for achieving this will be set and incorporated into their support plan.
+Individuals and their key working team will work closely with care coordinators, and family, to identify move on accommodation following their time at the Together service , and goals and timelines for achieving this will be set and incorporated into their support plan led by the person.

 Make a referral to Wellingborough CaRFAS